Thomas Sandford

 Thomas Sandford (1762 – December 10, 1808) was an American soldier and politician.

-He was born in Westmoreland County, Virginia in 1762, son of Youell Sanford (d.
+He was born in Westmoreland County, Virginia, in 1762, son of Youell Sanford (d.
 January 24, 1794 in Cople Parish, Westmoreland County) and Elizabeth Pope (b.
 1732), daughter from a family long important in Virginia politics.
-In 1770, he inherited 150 acres of land from his paternal grandfather Youell Sanford Sr.
+In 1770, he inherited 150 acres of land from his paternal grandfather, Youell Sanford Sr.

 He rose to become a General in the American War of Independence.
-Following the Revolution, he settled in Kentucky where he had been granted land, in 1792.
-In his political career he was a state representative and senator, then a representative in the Eighth and Ninth Congresses (1803–1807).
+Following the Revolution, he settled in Kentucky, where he had been granted land, in 1792.
+In his political career, he was a state representative and senator, then a representative in the Eighth and Ninth Congresses (1803–1807).
 He drowned in the Ohio River near Covington, Kentucky on December 10, 1808.

 Family

-Thomas Sandford was born 1762.
-He first married Sarah Redman (1768–1805) about 1786 in Westmoreland County, Virginia.
+Thomas Sandford was born in 1762.
+He first married Sarah Redman (1768–1805) around 1786 in Westmoreland County, Virginia.
 They had two sons: